 The sequence of study is a suggested course of study for full time students beginning their studies in the Fall semester.
-Students should work with their program advisor in planning their class schedules.
+Students should work with their program advisor in planning their class schedules, as not all classes are offered every semester.